This post may contain affiliate links, from which we earn an income.

 Explored by Theo from Waffles and Lamingtons

 Exploring the highlands is where you experience the wild side of Iceland.
-So if you’re looking for a true adventure, hiking in Landmannalaugar and exploring the less travelled areas is one of the best things to do on a Iceland road trip.
+So if you’re looking for a true adventure, hiking in Landmannalaugar and exploring the less traveled areas is one of the best things to do on an Iceland road trip.

 Nestled deep in the Fjallabak Nature Reserve of the Highlands, Landmannalaugar is arguably known for some of the best hiking in Iceland.

-While the colourful sulphuric landscapes are what Landmannalaugar are famous for, the area is also home to fields of lava, some of the best views in Iceland and perhaps best of all, hot springs to recover in after a long day of hiking.
+While the colorful sulphuric landscapes are what Landmannalaugar is famous for, the area is also home to fields of lava, some of the best views in Iceland, and perhaps best of all, hot springs to recover in after a long day of hiking.

 Being part of the highlands, Landmannalaugar is only accessible during the summer months from late June to early September, though this is not set in stone and does depend on the season and weather at the time.

 Getting to Landmannalaugar requires the use of a 4×4 as the access roads cover the infamous Icelandic F-roads, which are mountain or highland roads.
-Fortunately for travellers, Landmannalaugar is accessible by bus, car and tour.
+Fortunately for travelers, Landmannalaugar is accessible by bus, car, and tour.

-We recommend this well rated Landmannalaugar 4-Hour Hiking Experience, where you’ll get the chance to hike through Laugahraun, Vondugil Canyon and Brennisteinsalda with an experienced guide, before relaxing in a natural hot spring.
+We recommend this well-rated Landmannalaugar guided hiking experience, where you’ll get the chance to hike through Laugahraun, Vondugil Canyon, and Brennisteinsalda with an experienced guide, before relaxing in a natural hot spring.